19. Farthest Smaller Right

 Store the farthest valid index for each element, or

-if no such index exists.
+-1if no such index exists.

 Key Insight:

-The suffix minimum array allows us to quickly check if there exists any element smaller than arr[i]
+The suffix minimum array allows us to quickly check if there exists any element smaller than arr[i] in the suffix starting from any index j.
+Binary search then helps us find the farthest such position efficiently.

 π Time and Auxiliary Space Complexity